gocardless/stolon-pgbouncer/README.md

   node according to the clusterview
 - `sentinel` discovers and monitors the keepers, and calculates the optimal clusterview
-- `proxy` ensures connections are pointing the master PostgreSQL node and fences (forcibly closes connections) to unelected masters
+- `proxy` ensures connections are pointing to the master PostgreSQL node and fences (forcibly closes connections) to unelected masters

 We use these terms throughout this README, and encourage referring to the stolon docs whenever anything is unclear.

 ### Playground

 We have created a Dockerised sandbox environment that boots a three node